-With a large decked area looking out over St Ives Bay, this chalet-style beach house sleeps five.
-It’s set in a small group of individual, privately owned holiday homes and is well equipped for a coastal living.
-Sauveterre Anglais is a very short stroll from Gwithian’s stunning beach, wild sand dunes and the Cornish coast path.
+With a large decked area looking out over St Ives Bay, this chalet-style beach house sleeps five and is set in a small group of individual, privately owned holiday homes.
+Sauveterre Anglais is a very short stroll from Gwithian’s beautiful beach, wild sand dunes and the Cornish coast path, and is well equipped for coastal living.

 Sauveterre Anglais sleeps 5 in 2 bedrooms.
 It sits in one of the larger plots at Gwithian Towans, on the edge of a quiet group of individual, privately owned, traditional chalets.
 It has generous decking looking out over St Ives Bay and is set amidst miles of wild sand dunes, nature reserves and cliff-tops.
 It’s a three-minute stroll away from miles of golden sand and rockpools – one of the best beaches you’ll find anywhere, in Cornwall or beyond.
 So if you are looking for a spring escape, a summer beach holiday, an autumn surf trip, or a cosy winter bolt-hole, Sauveterre Anglais is the place for you.

 All accommodation at Sauveterre Anglais is on one ground-floor level.
 Step in through the porch and you will find yourself in a well-appointed open-plan kitchen and living area – which connects through sliding glazed doors and down two steps to a conservatory for dining.
 All other rooms are connected to this central space, giving an intimate and friendly feel to the chalet, and ensuring a light, spacious and airy atmosphere.